garciart/pensieve/README.md

-# pensieve
+# My Pensieve

-Snippets and other things that I use or need constantly.
+My collection of snippets and other things that I use or need constantly.